 - Dwarf Forest

 The Dwarf forest ecosystem is located at around 910 m (3,000 ft) and composes the smallest sub-region in El Yunque.
 The forest is characterized by a variety of vegetation that is only found in Puerto Rico.

 The vegetation shows stunted growth in which the diameter of the trunk is widened and the number of leaves on the branches is lower than expected.
 Other specific factors that affect the growth of this sub-region are the high level of acidity and poor water runoff from the soil.

-Although many species have adapted to these harsh environments, five species frequent the dwarf forest: Ocotea spathulata Tabebuia rigida, Calyptranthes krugii, Eugenia borinquensis and Calycogonium squamulosum.
-Another abundant type of plants in the dwarf forest are epiphytes.
+Although many species have adapted to these harsh environments, five species frequent the dwarf forest: Ocotea spathulata, Tabebuia rigida, Calyptranthes krugii, Eugenia borinquensis and Calycogonium squamulosum.
+Another abundant type of plant in the dwarf forest is epiphytes.